matiasraisanen/food-fight/README.md

 ## Infrastructure

+The application as a whole is hosted on Amazon Web Services

 ![Koodihaaste infra](./architecture/architecture.drawio.svg)

 ## Back end

-The backend is hosted on Amazon Web Services.
-The infra is built and deployed using AWS Cloud Development Kit ([AWS CDK](https://aws.amazon.com/cdk/)), which lets the developer define the infrastructure as code.
-The benefit here is that making changes to deployed infrastructure is easy, as it can be done through code and using a slow GUI is unnecessary.
+The back end is built and deployed using AWS Cloud Development Kit ([AWS CDK](https://aws.amazon.com/cdk/)), which lets the developer define the infrastructure as code.
+The benefit here is that making changes to deployed infrastructure is easy, as it can be done through code and using a without the need to use any slow GUI.

 ## Front end

-Front end is a simple react app, which implements [React Bootstrap](https://react-bootstrap.github.io/) components.
+The front end is a simple react app, created from scratch using [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) and [React Bootstrap](https://react-bootstrap.github.io/) components.

-It is also hosted on AWS as a static website on an S3 Bucket.
+It is hosted on AWS as a static website on an S3 Bucket.

 ## How it works?